A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: What is the low-dimensionality of moderators?

-\Figref{fig:low_diagram} exhibits the same data as \figref{fig:11}, but plotted with respect to different coordinates.
-Here, instead of moderator width and height we use ``physical dimension'', namely $W/\Lambda_{th}$, and ``geometrical dimension'', namely aspect ratio $W/H$.
+\Figref{fig:low_diagram} exhibits the same data as \figref{fig:map}, but plotted with respect to different coordinates.
+Here, instead of moderator width and height we use ``physical dimension'', denoted as~$W/\Lambda_{th}$, and ``geometrical dimension'', represented by the aspect ratio~$W/H$.
 This representation visually supports our conclusions about the physical meaning of low-dimensionality of moderators.
-Generally, the brightness gains are higher for lower physical dimension and high aspect ratio~(if $W$ is considerably different from $H$, so that both $W/H \gg 1$ and $W/H \ll 1$ cases are classified as ``high'' aspect ratio and correspond to horizontally or vertically elongated moderators, respectively.
-This difference is irrelevant for our considerations).
-Note relative low gains for aspect ratio of unity even for physically low-dimensional moderators.
-Highest possible gains are achieved when both physical and geometrical dimensions are low.
+Generally, the brightness gains are higher for lower physical dimension and high aspect ratio.
+If~$W$ is significantly different from $H$, such that both $W/H \gg 1$ and $W/H \ll 1$ cases are classified as ``high'' aspect ratios and correspond to horizontally or vertically elongated moderators, respectively, this difference is irrelevant for our considerations.